-Chair: Dr David Fearnley, Consultant Forensic Psychiatrist, Mersey Care NHS Trust.
+- Chair: Dr Mayura Deshpande, Consultant Forensic Psychiatrist, Southern Health NHS Foundation Trust

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
 These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.

 This guidance relates to patients who need to transition to the adult secure pathway when leaving CAMHS secure services.
 It aims to outline good practice standards and give clear guidance for the positive transition of young people.
 A National Adult Secure and CAMHS Secure Transitions Task and Finish Group, reporting to the CAMHS and Adult Secure Clinical Reference Groups, was established to consider and improve this transition, the guidance and supporting documents should be helpful to all those involved in the process.